AlirezaKiaeipour/Python-Deployment/01_FastAPI/08_FastAPI-SQL/BeginnerApp/README.md

-# Classroom Activities
+# Personal Information

-- Simple Classroom Activities Application Using FastAPI & SQLAlchemy
+- Simple Application For Submit Information Using FastAPI & SQLAlchemy
 - This application is deployed on Docker and SQLite database